Information and minutes for OSPAR, REACH and research groups and forums for offshore oil and gas.

 OSPAR - Risk Based Approach For The Management Of Produced Water

 The OSPAR Recommendation 2012/5 requires Contracting Parties to implement a risk-based approach (RBA) for the management of produced water (PW) discharges from offshore installations.
 General guidance relating to the Recommendation can be found in OSPAR Agreement 2012/7.
 Guidance for the United Kingdom Risk Based Approach Implementation Programme can be found below and included in Annex 1 and 2 are copies of the OSPAR Recommendation 2012/5 and OSPAR Agreement 2012/7.
-Please note Annex 3 ‘Table A3-1 RBA Implementation Schedule’ has not been updated and Operators should not be concerned if a previously approved amendment to the schedule is not reflected in the table.
+Please note Annex 3 will not be updated in the guidance and operators should not be concerned if a previously approved amendment to the schedule is not reflected in the tables in Annex 3.

 Following the OSPAR Commission meeting in Cascais, the Commission published its background document on the ‘Establishment of a list of Predicted No Effect Concentrations (PNECs) for naturally occurring substances in produced water’ (OSPAR Agreement 2014/05).
 The new document supplements the information contained in Appendix 5 to the OSPAR Guidelines in support of Recommendation 2012/5 for a Risk-based Approach to the Management of Produced Water Discharges from Offshore Installations (OSPAR Agreement 2012/7).
 A copy of the new publication (OSPAR Agreement 2014/05) can be found below and the United Kingdom Risk Based Approach Implementation Programme guidance has been amended to take account of the OSPAR publication, and to incorporate a number of additional minor changes.